knakamura13/huggingface-dataset-toolkit/README.md

 Feel free to open an issue or submit a pull request if you have suggestions for improvement.

-Some examples for improvements that would be nice to have:
+Some examples of improvements that would be nice to have:
 - The ability to load datasets from [UCI's ML Repository](https://archive.ics.uci.edu/datasets) or [Kaggle](https://www.kaggle.com/datasets/).
-- Automatic one-hot encoding for categorical data.
 - Automatic conversion to `int` when all existing `float`s have no decimal values.
 - The option to apply stratified sampling to reduce a dataset's size without altering its distribution of target values.
 - The option to normalize or standardize numerical features.